 Step 5.
 Finalists and Selecting the Final Candidate

-After the preliminary phone or Skype interview, three or four finalists should be selected for on-campus interviews.
+After the preliminary phone or video interview, three or four finalists should be selected for on-campus interviews.
+Note: during 2020-21 all finalist interviews will be subject to campus COVID-19 policies.
+On-campus interviews may not be permitted.
+You must contact HR prior to inviting candidates for on-campus visits.

 Hiring managers are responsible for informing internal candidates that they are a finalist for the posted position.
 Internal applicants are required to inform their current supervisor of their candidacy should they become a finalist for the position.